Masters snooker schedule, scores and results from Alexandra Palace

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-The Masters kicks off the 2025 snooker calendar as 16 of the best players in the world gather at Alexandra Palace to compete for one of the sport’s biggest prizes.
+The Masters kicks off the 2025 snooker calendar as 16 of the best players in the world have gathered at Alexandra Palace to compete for one of the sport’s biggest prizes.

 The Masters celebrates its 50th anniversary this year and the tournament is one of snooker’s triple crown of events, along with the World Championship in April and the UK Championship won by Judd Trump last month.

-Trump is the favourite to lift the trophy come next Sunday for the third time in his career, especially after Ronnie O’Sullivan withdrew from the event at short notice on medical grounds.
+Trump is the favourite to lift the trophy come next Sunday for the third time in his career, especially after Ronnie O’Sullivan withdrew from the event at short notice on medical grounds, and the Bristolian began his campaign in style with a statement 6-1 first-round win over Barry Hawkins.

-Defending champion O’Sullivan was set to face old rival John Higgins on Sunday afternoon in a blockbuster clash to kickstart the Ally Pally tournament but has now been replaced by two-time winner Neil Robertson (who was ranked 17th at the seeding cut-off) and the Australian will have real ambition to win the event, as will the likes of Mark Selby, reigning world champion Kyren Wilson and Mark Allen.
+Defending champion O’Sullivan was set to face old rival John Higgins in a blockbuster clash to kickstart the Ally Pally tournament, but was replaced by two-time winner Neil Robertson (who was ranked 17th at the seeding cut-off).
+The Australian will have real ambition to win the event after an incredible comeback win, as will the likes of Mark Selby, reigning world champion Kyren Wilson and Mark Allen.

 Here is everything you need to know about the 2025 Masters: